 Pawnshops may give you a little cash for your television, but if you don't pay them back you will lose your television.
 This may seem like an easy way to get money quickly, but often does not turn out to be a good idea.
-If you lost your pawn ticket or have problems, call (800)538-1579 or visit www.occc.state.tx.us.
+If you lost your pawn ticket or have problems, call (800)538-1579 or visit occc.texas.gov.